ourfriendselectric/golden-robot-records/_golden-robot-records/horsehead.md

 Horsehead wrote their first single, ‘Oil and Water’, about their initial American experience.
 Art and commerce: some things don’t mix.
 But the Horsehead legacy is being lovingly preserved by Golden Robot Records, with a box set of their entire catalogue, plus live recordings , lost recordings and rarities.
 All being released in 2019 – the 20th anniversary of their final album.

-All original 5 Horsehead members are involved with this project to finally put a nice big bow around there incredible legacy.&nbsp;
+All original 5 Horsehead members are involved with this project to finally put a nice big bow around there incredible legacy.